Greek Turkey Meatballs with Tzatziki (Light Option)

 Step 1: Prepare Ingredients

-In a large mixing bowl, combine ground turkey, breadcrumbs, egg, parsley, oregano, cumin, garlic, salt, and pepper.
+In a large mixing bowl, combine ground turkey, breadcrumbs, egg, olive oil, minced garlic, salt, pepper, oregano, and parsley.

-Use your hands to gently mix until just combined, being careful not to overwork the mixture.
+Use your hands to mix until just combined, ensuring even distribution of ingredients.

-The mixture should hold together but not be too sticky.
+The mixture should hold together without being too sticky.

-Scoop a tablespoon of the meat mixture and roll it into a ball between your palms.
+Scoop a tablespoon of the meat mixture and roll it between your palms to form a ball.

 Aim for uniform size to ensure even cooking.